The Nutcracker and the Mouse King: Publication history

-Nutcracker was reprinted in Germany again in 1840 with the title (loosely translated into English): Nutcracker and Mouse King, a most adorable children's fairy tale after E. T. A. Hoffmann with the latest picture delights in 10 finely illuminated copper plates after original drawings by P. C. Geißler; i.e., Peter Carl Geissler.
+Nutcracker was reprinted in Germany again in 1840, with the title (loosely translated into English): Nutcracker and Mouse King, a most adorable children's tale by E. T. A. Hoffmann; or Latest Picture Fun, in 10 finely illuminated copperplates after original drawings by P. C. Geißler.

 David Blamires (lecturer at Manchester University's Department of German Language and Literature) observed that William Makepeace Thackeray was the first to publish The Fairytale of the Hard Nut portion of the story in English, which he titled The History of Krakatuk.
 It appeared in a British newspaper, the National Standard, in 1833.
-It seemed to be lost but was recovered by Lewis Melville and republished in 1929 in Great German Short Stories edited by Melville and Reginald Hargreaves.
+It seemed to be lost but was recovered by Lewis Melville and republished in 1929 in Great German Short Stories, edited by Melville and Reginald Hargreaves.

-The first full children's version of the story published in Britain[sic] was by Ascott R. Hope published by T. Fisher Unwin in 1892 in his 'Children's Library' series.
+The first full version of the story to appear in Britain was by Ascott R. Hope, and was published by T. Fisher Unwin in 1892 in his "Children's Library" series.
 According to Blamires, "[Hope] does not attempt to explain features of German life that may seem strange to his readers, but instead eliminates them or gives English equivalents".

 Frontispiece and title page for Nutcracker and Mouse-King, adapted by E. Gordon Browne and illustrated by Florence Anderson, 1916.
 E. T. A. Hoffmann, the original author, was not acknowledged.

-Blamires also described a British adaption called Nutcracker and Mouse-King, which was published by George G. Harrap and Company.
-He stated that it was published in 1919, in the aftermath of WWI; however, according to the printed date on the publication page, it was actually published in 1916 during the war.
-In any event, all German references were removed, as was the trend at the time.
+Blamires also described a British adaption called Nutcracker and Mouse-King, published by George G. Harrap and Company.
+He gave a publication date of 1919, though the book itself indicates that it was published in 1916.
 Hoffmann was not mentioned on the title page, only E. Gordon Browne, the adaptor.
-Fritz and Marie were replaced with Dick and Molly; Godfather Drosselmeier with Uncle Christopher; etc. Four color plates by Florence Anderson depicted a pretty side to the story as opposed to the starker engravings by Bertall (illustrator for the Dumas adaptation), which Blamires deemed more consistent with the darker aspect of Hoffmann's tale.
+All German references were removed, as was the trend at the time: Fritz and Marie became Dick and Molly, Godfather Drosselmeier became Uncle Christopher, etc. Four color plates by Florence Anderson depicted a pretty side to the story as opposed to the starker engravings by Bertall (illustrator for the Dumas adaptation), which Blamires deemed more consistent with the darker aspect of Hoffmann's tale.

 Hoffmann's Nutcracker was not as extensively published in Britain in the 19th century as other German stories.
 Blamires speculated that it was not sufficiently educational or moralistic for the time.

 The story was published in full in 1853 in the U.S. in a translation by Mrs. St. Simon in New York by D. Appleton and Company with wood-engraved illustrations by Albert H. Jocelyn.

 An English version was published in 1886 in a translation of the first volume of The Serapion Brethren by Alexander Ewing.
 The preface to this translation states that the already well-known story was only familiar to English readers at the time indirectly, through a secondary translation of an earlier French edition.